mjbeswick/tacit-dom/examples/README.md

 ### Router (`/router`)

-A more complex example demonstrating client-side routing with Domitor.
+A more complex example demonstrating client-side routing with Thorix.

 ```bash
 cd router